sem0ark/web_training/node/UpSkillMe_NodeJS/020-testing/notes/06 Code coverage.md

 2. SuperAgent - faster and lighter
    - SuperTest -> easy to get started and doesn't require software or servers running + compatible with Jest

+> we can also run `npm test -- --verbose` to see all the passing and not passing test messages

 #### Using SuperTest

+- install with `npm install supertest -D`
 - Accepts http.Server or function
 - if server not listening on a port, picks a random port, so don't need to specify port in tests
 - use http verbs to interact